Rocky Top Dog Park

 Click Here to see a short video on the Rocky Top Dog Park

-The Rocky Top Dog Park is a wooded area, township preserved open space.
-The fenced areas occupy about 3 acres.
+The Rocky Top Dog Park is located on about 3 acres of township preserved open space.

 There are 3 separate areas - for small, small/medium and "any size" dogs.

 Hours of Operation: 6:00am to 9:00 pm, 7 days a week (the area is lit at dawn and dusk)

 NOTE: Owners must provide current dog license; proof of rabies inoculation and Distemper/Parvo combination (DHLPP).
 Dogs must be 6 months or older, males must be neutered and females in heat are not permitted.